Bayou Teche Brewing

 Bayou Teche beers are distributed throughout Louisiana and Texas.
 The beers are branded by the sign for La.
 Hwy.
 31, a state highway that follows Bayou Teche from Opelousas south to New Iberia.
 The flagship beer for the Knott brothers is Bière Pâle, symbolized by the green LA31 label or tap handle.
 Classified by the brewery as a Louisiana Pale Ale, this is the beer they designed to pair with all local cuisine.
 Using Belgian malts and American hops and yeast, LA31 Bière Pâle is a unique brew that represents Acadiana.
 It can pair with boiled crawfish or cochon de lait, and it goes especially well with red beans and rice or jambalaya.
 Other beers from the brewery include Swamp Thing IPA, Cinco De Bayou Mexican Style Lager, DDH Cocodrie IPA, Big Fatty IPA, Techeticles IPA, and Ragin' Cajuns Ale.

 You can often find events or cookouts going on at the Bayou Teche brewery.
-The Knotts are a symbol of the good life people living in south Louisiana.
+The Knotts are a symbol of the good life of people living in south Louisiana.
 There is always time for a festive occasion, and Knott may even pull out his accordion for a tour group.
 Other seasonal beers are brewed regularly and when you visit the brewery, Bayou Teche is likely to have a brew or two only available on site.
-The taproom is open Thursdays, Fridays and Saturdays from noon until 9pm, and on Sundays from noon until 6pm.

 Also located on-site at Bayou Teche Brewing: The Cajun Saucer Wood Fired Pizza kitchen, which offers authentic wood-fired pizzas created with love and devotion.
-The Cajun Saucer is open Thursdays from 5 to 9pm, Fridays and Saturdays from noon until 9pm, and Sundays from noon until 6pm.
 Private tours of the brewery are available and can be booked on the brewery website.
 Brewery merchandise is also available online and on-site.